NASCAR Xfinity Series at Kentucky Speedway: History

 This race was used as a filler for the Kentucky Indy 300 race that ran here from 2001 to 2011.
 Starting in 2016, it was the first race in the Round of 12 for the NASCAR Xfinity Series playoffs.
 On March 8, 2017, it was announced that Las Vegas Motor Speedway, another SMI track, would get a second Cup date, a second Xfinity date, and a second Truck date.
 While the Fall Cup race and Truck race at New Hampshire Motor Speedway went there, Kentucky lost this race and was moved to Las Vegas.

 The first time that this race was run was in 2012, and it was won by Austin Dillon, the contender and winner of the NASCAR Rookie of the Year award and pole winner.

 Despite being off the schedule since 2017, the race was briefly restored during the 2020 season as a replacement for the New Hampshire Motor Speedway event due to the COVID-19 pandemic, in a July doubleheader with the Alsco 300.
 The race, the Shady Rays 200, was held the day before the Alsco 300.

-VisitMyrtleBeach.com was the title sponsor of the race from 2014 to 2017.